claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 Allows you to mount s3 as local drive using the **iSCSI** protocol
 - Use cases: **Hybrid Cloud, Backup and disaster recovery Migration of application data**
 - 2 types:
-	- **Store Volumes:** store primary data locally and asynchronously to AWS:
+- **Stored Volumes:**
-		- Provide your on-premises applications with **low-latency access** to their entire datasets
+    - Provide your on-premises applications with **low-latency access** to their entire datasets.
-		- Durable off-site backups.
+    - Enable durable off-site backups.
-		- **Stored Volumes can be between 1GB - 16TB in size**
+    - **Stored Volumes can be up to 16 TB in size.**
-	- **Cache volumes:**
+- **Cached Volumes:**
-		- Retain a copy of frequently accessed data subsets locally
+    - Retain a copy of frequently accessed subsets of data locally.
-		- Substantial cost savings
+    - Offer substantial cost savings.
-		- **low-latency access** to your frequently accessed datae
+    - Provide **low-latency access** to frequently accessed data.
-		- **Minimizes the need to scale your on-premises storage infrastructure**
+    - **Minimize the need to scale your on-premises storage infrastructure.**
-		- **Create storage volumes up to 32TB in size and attach them as iSCSI** devices from your on-premises servers.
+    - **Cached Volumes can be up to 32 TB in size.**

 Think of it as a remote drive